Maybe make-procedure-like-transformer? Just kidding :stuck_out_tongue:

 The same as @racket[#t].

-@sorawee questions:
+}@sorawee questions:

 - If you replace

-, does it work? - If you look at the definition of the
+(for-label (only-in sicp true))with(for-label sicp), does it work? - If you look at the definition of the

-module, does it actually providetrue
+sicpmodule, does it actually providetrue?

 If you want to try out the actual code, here it is: https://github.com/sicp-lang/sicp/blob/master/sicp-doc/sicp-manual.scrbl#L4

-, or is it a separate binding that happens to produce the same value?
+Is the true it provides the same one as from racket, or is it a separate binding that happens to produce the same value?
 Does that matter for scribble documentation links?

 No it’s not the same one.
-It’s defined as (define true #t)
+It’s defined as (define true #t).
+I don’t want it to link to Racket documentation.

-And I mean, this problem happens with non-Racket identifiers like nil
+And I mean, this problem happens with non-Racket identifiers like nil as well.

 So I don’t think it’s about how Racket and sicp are conflicted